Dr Elaine Lopez

 School of ECLS

 I joined Newcastle University as Lecturer in Applied Linguistics and TESOL in September 2016, having previously worked at the University of Leeds.
 My primary research area is formal linguistic (generative) approaches to Second Language Acquisition and the application of this research to the language classroom.
 I also do collaborative work on child language acquisition.
 I became interested in acquisition while working as an English language teacher abroad.
 On returning to the UK I spent a decade working and studying in Yorkshire before moving to the beautiful NE coast.

-I am the Degree Programme Director (DPD) for the MA Applied Linguistics and TESOL, and the co-convenor/chair of the Language and Cognition Research Group and a Senior Fellow of the HEA.
-I teach modules on Language Awareness and English for Academic Purposes on the MA ALT.
-I spend my spare time building sandcastles with my family, boxing, and listening to reggaeton and 90s hip hop.
+I am the Degree Programme Director (DPD) for the MA Applied Linguistics and TESOL, the co-convenor/chair of the Language and Cognition Research Group and a Senior Fellow of the HEA.
+I teach modules on Language Awareness, English for Academic Purposes and Research Methods on the MA ALT.
+I spend my spare time building sandcastles with my son, boxing, and listening to reggaeton and 90s hip hop.